Network, Network Access and Communications

 Visitors are those people who visit the campus for short periods of time and their identity is not authenticated.

+Visitors may attend events in designated locations.
 Guests visit for defined periods of time and the identity of a guest is authenticated by showing and recording a picture ID or through event registration.

 Can Visitors obtain Network Access, particularly wireless Network Access?